-The most frequently asked question I’ve received related to GDPR has to do with data processing roles: is my organization a data controller or data processor?
+The most frequently asked question I’ve received related to GDPR compliance has to do with data processing roles: is my organization a data controller or data processor?
 Determining your organization’s data role can be challenging because of textual and practical ambiguity, but identifying your role is the starting point for determining which GDPR requirements your organization must follow.
 The responsibilities of data controllers are different than responsibilities of data processors.
 As a result, organizations cannot know their GDPR compliance obligations until they determine whether GDPR defines them as a controller or processor.

-What the Law Says: Responsibilities of Data Controllers
+GDPR: Responsibilities of Data Controllers

 What are the responsibilities of data controllers?
 The law defines a data controller as the natural or legal person that determines the purpose and means for processing personal data.
 How much authority and decision-making over personal data does your organization have?
 The greater the authority, the more likely it is that an organization takes on the responsibilities of a data controller.